The Club is affiliated to The Photographic Alliance of Great Britain through The North

 inner door and announce Camera Club into the microphone grille.

-held during the season as announced in the club programme
+Competitions are held during the season as announced in the club programme

 Monthly Competitions with Open and Theme sections.
 (Maximum one entry in each section)